Performance reviews, when done properly, can be an amazing tool to align your employees around their goals.

 - Communicates with the team clearly and concisely

-- Shows up on time to all meetings
+- Shows up on time to meetings

-- Shares his/her knowledge with coworkers
+- Shares knowledge with coworkers

 - Completes projects on time and meets deadlines

-- Gives feedback and challenges his/her coworkers
+- Gives feedback and challenges their coworkers

 - Helps the team stay calm under pressure